 EYES: One cornflower blue; one chestnut brown

-As he grew, he learned to control the power and by the time he was an adult he was able to keep the ability in check.
-He rarely used it and actually preferred not to, for whenever he embodied another individual, their feelings, thoughts, emotions and physical sensations would stay with him and flood into his mind from time to time.
+As he grew, he learned to control the power, and by the time he was an adult, he was able to keep the ability in check.
+He rarely used it, actually preferred not to, for whenever he embodied another individual, their feelings, thoughts, emotions and physical sensations would stay with him, and flood into his mind from time to time.
 In some cases it was like nightmares.
 It was something he preferred not to deal with.

 Max did not understand.
 Captain Infinity explained that time is like a straight track, and reality is the train that runs on that track.
-The explosion had caused the track to break off into pieces, which of course is a problem because a train cannot run without track.
+The explosion had caused the track to break off into pieces, which of course is a problem, because a train cannot run without a track.
 In other words, reality and existence was going to be derailed.
-The good news was the pieces of the timeline (the future) were still out there, but they needed to be found and then reconnected.
-Captain Infinity needed Max to “find the future.”
+The good news was, the pieces of the timeline (the future) were still out there, but they needed to be found, and then reconnected.
+Captain Infinity needed Max to “find the future”.

-On those summer days, Lear would play games with him and tell him all types of fantastical stories.
+On those summer days, Lear would play games with him, and tell him all types of fantastical stories.
 On one particularly rainy day, they got to a story about flying men.
 This story intrigued the young boy like no other story before.
-He listened intently and began to imagine it in his mind.
-He was so caught up in the visions dancing around his head that he didn’t even realize that his father had stood up, walked over to the window and tried to fly.
-“Tried” being the operative word, for Lear fell 10 stories to his death!
-When the officials called Clarice to tell her what had happened, she immediately left the hospital, jumped in her car and began speeding home.
-In her frantic drive, however, she failed to take the slick roads into consideration and, while driving across a bridge, lost control of her vehicle, crashed through the barrier and went into the river below.
+He listened intently, and began to imagine it in his mind.
+He was so caught up in the visions dancing around his head, that he didn’t even realize his father had stood up, walked over to the window, and attempted to fly.
+“Attempted” being the operative word, for Lear fell 10 stories to his death!
+When the officials called Clarice to tell her what had happened, she immediately left the hospital, jumped in her car, and began speeding home.
+In her frantic drive, however, she failed to take the slick roads into consideration and, while driving across a bridge, lost control of her vehicle, crashed through the barrier, and went into the river below.
 By the time the car was retrieved, it was too late – she had drowned.

-At the moment of his mother’s death, Max suddenly unleashed a psionic blast which knocked all of the officers and officials off their feet.
-For the next 2 hours, anyone who tried to come near him was hit with a psionic blast.
+At the moment of his mother’s death, Max suddenly unleashed a psionic blast, which knocked all of the officers and officials off their feet.
+For the next two hours, anyone who tried to come near him was hit with a psionic blast.
 It was clear they were dealing with a hyper-being.
 Finally, Officer Hamen – a fellow psionic hyper-being – showed up.
-He was able to calm Max down and get in close enough to sit down and speak with him.
-Officer Hamen spent the next 5 hours with the boy in his room, then came out to speak to his chief.
+He was able to calm Max down, and get in close enough to sit down and speak with him.
+Officer Hamen spent the next five hours with the boy in his room, then came out to speak to his chief.

 The battle of greater minds was about to begin….